Who can apply for Student Finance?

 You are eligible to apply for Student Finance if:

-- You have been living in the ЕU, UK, the Channel Islands, or the Isle of Man for 3 years before starting your course
+- You have Pre-Settled Status, granted under the EU Settlement Scheme and have been living in the EU/UK for 3 years before starting your course

 You may also be eligible for student finance if your residency status is: